McMm77/space_invaders/README.md

-# space_invaders
+# 8080 emulator

-Another space invaders emulator for learning purpose
+TO DO

+Offsets (0x100) for emulator and deassembler